The famous “Thai Smile” is a mysterious phenomenon.

 They are as undisciplined as can be, but when it comes to food, transport, and trade—well—there ain’t more dedication to find.
 An infamously disorderly people, but nevertheless, they adore, thrive on unnecessary paperwork in five-fold, unbridled bureaucracy, and official stamps of all and everyone in the hierarchy.

-Motorcycle accidents are very, very frequent, with disastrous consequences, but still they go without helmet, with three or four people on a bike, including the little newborn baby, and speeding like the devil is hunting them.
+Motorcycle accidents are very, very frequent, with disastrous consequences, but still the Thai go without helmet, with three or four people on a motorbike, including the little newborn baby, and speeding like the devil is hunting them.

 In Thailand everything needs to be “harmonious,” which means there’s no real place for individuality.
 It’s not appreciated, because it “breaks” the one-big-happy-family group-spirit.
 For Westerners, this is most of the times an untakeable barrier for real integration in Thai society.